Wendy Williams Breaks Into Tears While Talking About Life After Divorce

 “You know the music in the restaurant was playing and we were doing it to the music!
 Everybody was so embarrassed, in a fun way!
 You know what I mean?”
 Williams stated.

 “My son looks at me like, ‘Look at mommy have fun.’
-And I’m like, “Look at my boy over there.
-Looking at his mom have fun.
+And I’m like, ‘Look at my boy over there.
+Looking at his mom have fun.’
 Just saying.
 I’m just saying.
 I’m not complaining or anything like that, I’m just saying.
 It’s just, like, nice,” Wendy told her audience through tears.

-In addition, Williams admitted that while she’s not getting serious with anyone, that she has been dating a lot since splitting with her husband, Kevin Hunter, last month.
+In addition, Williams admitted that while she’s not getting serious with anyone, she has been dating a lot since splitting with her husband, Kevin Hunter, last month.

 “I’m reclaiming my life.
 I don’t have a boyfriend, but I do date pretty often,” Wendy confirmed.